-- 1. We recommend that the Chancellor charge and empower a leadership team with the responsibility to implement the recommendations in this report.
+- 1. We recommend the Chancellor charge and empower a leadership team with the responsibility to implement the recommendations in this report.
 The leadership team should provide quarterly updates to the campus community on its work.
 We expect that substantial progress on all 19 recommendations can be achieved by the end of the 2018-19 school year.
 The leadership team would be led by the Office of Student Affairs, but include representatives of other key administrative offices and student leadership groups, including: Budget and Institutional Analysis, Campus Planning, Government Relations, Student Housing and Dining Services, Financial Aid, Aggie Compass, Unitrans, Associated Students of the University of California, Davis (ASUCD), and the Graduate Student Association (GSA). - 2.
 We recommend that the Chancellor invite leaders from the City of Davis and nearby municipalities to participate in an ongoing forum that would address shared interests in affordable housing, sustainable transportation, and related issues.
 The current crisis presents the opportunity for a new era of city and regional collaboration, one in which elected officials, administrators, businesses, nonprofit organizations, affordable housing developers, and citizen groups all have a stake.
 We envision quarterly gatherings that might include informal opportunities to develop relationships, informational presentations to spark partnership ideas, and spin-off working groups to pursue specific collaborative opportunities. - 3.
 Identify funds to support affordable student housing.
-Currently, Student Housing and Dining Services operates on a "pay your own way model."
+Currently, Student Housing and Dining Services operates on a "pay its own way model."
 Expanding services beyond the limitations of this model will require an exhaustive effort to identify potential funding sources that could subsidize housing costs for students via stipends, vouchers, and/or reductions in on-campus rents.
 These might include public, private, or philanthropic sources, or innovative financing methods such as housing bonds, community land trusts or cooperative housing models.

-4. Monitor affordable housing trends by means of a yearly survey and other data.
-Although Student Housing and Dining Services has provided an annual vacancy survey for many years, the campus should develop a regular capacity to draw together campus, city and regional housing and transportation data to assess trends in housing affordability.
+Although Student Housing and Dining Services has provided an annual vacancy survey for many years, the campus should develop a regular capacity to draw together campus, city and regional housing and transportation data to assess trends in the affordability of and regional housing and transportation data to assess trends in the affordability of student housing.
 This effort is needed to determine if the action steps recommended in this report are succeeding.
-It can build on the successful pilot survey (Appendix C) conducted by GSA and ASUCD in the spring of 2018 (ASUCD-GSA Housing Affordability and Insecurity
+It can build on the successful pilot survey (Appendix C) conducted by GSA and ASUCD in the spring of 2018 (ASUCD-GSA Housing Affordability and Insecurity Survey, 2018).